 Whether or not you feel that screens drain you, I urge you to consider trying the following experiment: For the next month, as often as you can, practice putting your phone down when you find yourself aimlessly scrolling through it.
 Immediately, you'll be alone with your thoughts.
 With a Still practice, your thoughts will eventually become less and less forceful, but in the beginning, you'll be bombarded by them.
 (You can find help dealing with that phenomenon HERE.)
 This is a good thing, for starters.
 If you're tired, it's important to know that you're tired (and to then do something about it.
 It's astounding how adept we've become at masking our bone-deep exhaustion).
 If you're happy, it's lovely to revel in your happiness with no distractions.
 If you're sad, it's good to know why.
 Really, it is.
 You can't see and understand the deep sadness, and you certainly can't move through it, if you're constantly shoving it down and out of sight...
 Slowly but surely, you'll open up a whole new world for yourself.
 Come on in, as they say, the water is fine.
 Scary?
 Yes.
 But the truth is this: If we're not willing to dive in, we'll continue to live in the shallows.

 When you can, begin your own Still practice for 20 minutes once a day, twice a day ideally.
 Or, if you're not interested in a STILL/WILD discipline, with its daily practice and spiritual implications, at least consider weaning yourself from your screens; some of them, anyway, some of the time.
-Reach out to me if you need help - it costs nothing to send me an email, or to join the little FB group if you feel so led.
+Reach out to me if you need help - it costs nothing to send me an email if you feel so led.
 We'll be there to support you.
 I'm about to experiment with limiting my screen time every month in a much more serious way, and I'll be looking for some friendly support during the withdrawal period.

 PS.
 Want to try a few minutes of STILL time?
 Be brave.
 Go HERE.